My tips and tricks so you can live a life of travel.

 Save Your Coins

-Whenever I use cash, I save all of my Toonies in a coin jar (for those who aren’t familiar, these are our $2 coins).
+Whenever I use cash, I save all of my Toonies in a coin jar (for those who aren’t familiar, these are our $2 coins in Canada).
 Over time, I manage to save hundreds of dollars without even noticing it.
 This turns into my spending money for my next trip.

 Cut Out Things You Don’t Need